rellimylime/Africa_Irrigation/README.md

 - Variables: Environment, Irrigation and drainage development, Water resources, Water use
 - Area: World
 - Year: 2021, 2020, 2019, 2015, 2010, 2005, 2000

-**Note**: Two adjustments have been made to the original data for efficiency of code; Congo is now known as The Republic of Congo and "Côte d'Ivoire" has been replaced with "CÃ´te d'Ivoire" (both to ensure agreement with country names within the African Boundaries Shapefile).

 The following countries were not included in the AQUASTAT data:
 French Southern Territories